How Much Does a Roof Replacement Cost in 2025?

 What’s more expensive—metal roof or asphalt shingles?

 Metal roofs are more expensive upfront than asphalt shingles, often costing two to three times more per square foot.
 However, Metal roofing offers a longer lifespan, energy efficiency benefits, and greater resistance to extreme weather, as noted by the U.S. Department of Energy’s guidance on cool roofing materials.
-Asphalt remains popular due to its affordability and ease of installation but may require replacement sooner.

 Do commercial roofs cost more to replace than residential?